 - No kneading necessary!

-One of the best things about sourdough recipes is that there isn’t any kneading required, which is often a negative with yeast recipes.
+One of the best things about sourdough recipes is that no kneading is required, which is often a negative aspect of yeast recipes.

 Ingredient Notes and Substitutions